kumarvikram/ga-reporting-dotnet-framework/README.md

 C# console app to read data from Google Analytics using Google Analytics Reporting API V4

 ## Prerequisites
-Refer to following post for step by step guide on how to do API and credential setup in Google Developer Console [Read Google Analytics reports using C# console app](https://kumarvikram.com/google-analytics-report-v4-csharp-console-app/ "Step by step guide on setting up project in Google Developer Console")
+For step by step guide on how to do API and credential setup in Google Developer Console [Read Google Analytics reports using C# console app](https://kumarvikram.com/google-analytics-report-v4-csharp-console-app/ "Step by step guide on setting up project in Google Developer Console")

 ## How to run?